jroske1120/pet-hotel/README.md

 # Python REST API Server
-My first dive into Python as a server side language for REST APIs.
+Our first dive into Python as a server side language for REST APIs.
 The client side to be run with it can be found at https://github.com/jroske1120/pet-hotel-client